Warp-Core-PW/Impact-TEST/README.md

 ## Contributing

-If you know of a TurboWarp plugin that isn't included in PluginWarp, let us know!
+If you know of a TurboWarp plugin that isn't included in Impact, let us know!
 You can contribute by:

-1. Suggesting the plugin via the **[GitHub Issues](https://github.com/WarpCore/Impact/issues)** page.
+1. Suggesting the plugin via the **[GitHub Issues](https://github.com/Warp-Core-PW/Impact/issues)** page.
 2. Sharing details or links to the plugin for review.

 This project is focused on collecting and sharing, not creating, so plugin authorship credits go to their respective creators.